 - Wishful thinking, or false optimism, can lead to confirmation bias.

-- Overcoming confirmation bias begins with setting one's hypothesis while also looking for instances to prove it is wrong.
+- Overcoming confirmation bias begins with setting one's hypothesis while looking for how to prove it is wrong.

 Imagine that you have tried to reach a friend with whom you have an ambivalent relationship by phone or email, leaving messages, yet receiving no call in return.
 In a situation like this, it is easy to jump to conclusions in an intuitive manner that your friend wants to avoid you.
 The danger, of course, is that you leave this belief unchecked and start to act as though it were true.

 Confirmation bias occurs from the direct influence of desire on beliefs.
 When people would like a certain idea or concept to be true, they end up believing it to be true.
 They are motivated by wishful thinking.
 This error leads the individual to stop gathering information when the evidence gathered so far confirms the views or prejudices one would like to be true.

 Once we have formed a view, we embrace information that confirms that view while ignoring, or rejecting, information that casts doubt on it.
 Confirmation bias suggests that we don’t perceive circumstances objectively.
 We pick out those bits of data that make us feel good because they confirm our prejudices.
 Thus, we may become prisoners of our assumptions.
 For example, some people will have a very strong inclination to dismiss any claims that marijuana may cause harm as nothing more than old-fashioned reefer madness.
 Some social conservatives will downplay any evidence that marijuana does not cause harm.

 Confirmation bias, anxiety, and self-deception